+Pilot Data

-Pilot data: In psychological priming terms, aggressive metaphors can actually activate aggressive cognitive and emotional schemes in memory, making aggressive responses more accessible.
+In psychological priming terms, aggressive metaphors can actually activate aggressive cognitive and emotional schemes in memory, making aggressive responses more accessible.
 We tested the hypothesis that adolescents with aggressive behavior are more prone to choose responses with aggressive content (distractors) as compared to people without aggressive behavior.
 This hypothesis was examined in a pilot study conducted in our lab (unpublished data).
-We tested idiom comprehension in adolescents (age range 14-16 years) with and without aggressive behavioral problems, recruited from a boarding school.
-We used an idiom comprehension test in which participants were presented with seven idiomatic expressions (e.g., “nichneset lo la’vridim”, literally meaning “getting into his veins”).
-Each idiom was followed by four interpretations: a correct idiomatic interpretation (“interfering with his life”), a literal distractor (“injecting him with a shot”); an aggression-related distractor (“she cut his blood vessels”), and an unrelated interpretation (“entering the house”).
-Cronbach’s alpha (internal consistency) for the seven items was high: α = .82.
-The results showed that the adolescents with aggressive behavior chose more aggression-related distractors (M = 1.86, SD = 1.21) than their control peers (M =.16, SD = .40), t(11) = 3.23, p < .01.
-These findings support the notion that aggressive individuals are more prone to violent cues perhaps because they maintain aggressive-related schemata in memory, ready to be accessed (Kalmoe, 2014).
+We tested idiom comprehension in adolescents (age range 14 to 16 years) with and without aggressive behavioral problems, recruited from a boarding school.
+We used an idiom comprehension test in which participants were presented with seven idiomatic expressions (e.g., “nichneset lo la’vridim,” literally meaning “getting into his veins”).
+Each idiom was followed by four interpretations: a correct idiomatic interpretation (“interfering with his life”), a literal distractor (“injecting him with a shot”), an aggression-related distractor (“she cut his blood vessels”), and an unrelated interpretation (“entering the house”).
+Cronbach’s alpha (internal consistency) for the seven items was high: α = 0.82.
+The results showed that the adolescents with aggressive behavior chose more aggression-related distractors (M = 1.86, SD = 1.21) than did their control peers (M =0.16, SD = 0.40), t(11) = 3.23, p < 0.01.
+These findings support the notion that aggressive individuals are more prone to violent cues, perhaps because they maintain aggressive-related schemata in memory, ready to be accessed (Kalmoe, 2014).
 It should be noted, however, that activating aggressive cognitions does not always lead to aggressive behavior, just as individuals who generate violent metaphors and/or interpret metaphors as violent will not necessarily exhibit aggression.
 Yet, when a person holds hostile cognitive and emotional attitudes and beliefs toward the other, it increases the chance that they will exhibit aggressive behavior, especially in stressful situations.
-When it comes to adolescents, who are characterized by emotionality, hypersensitivity to social stimuli, low cognitive control, impulsivity and aggression related traits – hostility and anger, can be easily become a trigger for aggressive behavior.
+When it comes to adolescents, who are characterized by emotionality, hypersensitivity to social stimuli, low cognitive control, impulsivity, and aggression-related traits such as hostility and anger, can easily become a trigger for aggressive behavior.

-One relatively new approach to assessing and predicting human behavior is machine learning (Bleidorn & Hopwood, 2018).
-Machine learning (ML) is an emerging method used to identify empirical associations between textual data and established personality trait measures.
-Although non-theoretical, this approach is nonetheless an empirical method, and has led researchers to develop assessment tools that can be used to reliably predict individual differences in aggression.
-Therefore, the planned study proposes using ML methodology for the first time to classify adolescents with impulsive aggression as compared to non-impulsive aggression based on their use of figurative language in a large-scale sample of the population.
+The use of machine learning (ML) to assess and predict human behavior is relatively new (Bleidorn & Hopwood, 2018).
+This emerging nontheoretical method can be used to identify empirical associations between textual data and established personality trait measures and has led researchers to develop assessment tools that can be used reliably to predict individual differences in aggression.
+The planned study proposes using ML methodology for the first time to identify adolescents with impulsive versus nonimpulsive aggression based on their use of figurative language in a large-scale sample of the population.

-2. Research Objectives and Expected Significance
+III.
+Research Plan